scriptotek/library-visualization/_episodes/01-introduction.md

 > ## The popular searches dataset
 >
-> This dataset, originating from Primo Analytics, contains up to 500 different query variations per month, as performed in the University of Oslo library discovery system Oria.
+> This dataset, originating from Primo Analytics, contains up to 500 different query variations per month, as performed in a Norwegian university's library discovery system.
 In the case of this university, this amounts to 5% of all searches done in the system.
 >
 {: .callout}